-All Gentec-EO devices carry a one-year warranty (from date of shipment) against material and/or workmanship defects, when used under normal operating conditions.
-The warranty does not cover damages related to battery leakage or misuse.
+All Gentec-EO products carry a one-year warranty from the date of shipment on material or workmanship defects when used under normal operating conditions.

-Gentec-EO Inc. will repair or replace, at Gentec-EO Inc.'s discretion, any device that proves to be defective during the warranty period, except in the case of product misuse.
+Gentec-EO will repair or replace, at its sole discretion, any product that proves to be defective during the warranty period.